Virtual visit appointments

 All of these problems can cause hip pain.

-When hip replacement surgery is done, a painful hip joint is replaced with an artificial part (called the prosthesis) made from metal and plastic.
+With hip replacement surgery, a painful hip joint is replaced with an artificial part made from metal and plastic.
 Hip replacement surgery usually helps patients have:

 - More and better movement